 - To determine whether the sanctions imposed were appropriate.

-At the same time, students may request in writing, through the Director, Student Development and Services, that the Student Discipline Appeal Committee stay the decision pending a request for appeal.
+At the same time, students may request in writing, through the Assistant Vice-President, Students, that the Student Discipline Appeal Committee stay the decision pending a request for appeal.

 The Student Discipline Appeal Committee will, within 15 working days, render a decision to grant an appeal and whether or not to stay the sanction.

 The Student Discipline Appeal Committee will render a decision on the appeal within 30 working days of reviewing the written appeal and that decision is final.